CONSERVATION OF VITAMINS

-How to keep vitamins from food?
+How to keep vitamins from food in good state?

 Vitamins are very sensitive components that wear out easily.
 The elements that easily destroy vitamins are heat, contact with air or water.